triggermesh/docs/docs/targets/zendesk.md

 In the Target creation form, provide a name to the event Target, and add the following information:

-* **Default Ticket Subject**: An optional ticket subject fallback if one is not provided in an incoming event
+* **Default Ticket Subject**: An optional ticket subject fallback if one is not provided in an incoming event.
 * **Zendesk Subdomain**: Name of the Zendesk [Subdomain][zd-subdom], without the `zendesk.com` domain or `https://` scheme.
 * **Zendesk Email**: Email address associated with the Zendesk account.
 * **Zendesk API Token**: Reference to a [TriggerMesh secret][tm-secret] containing a [token][zd-token] to communicate with the Zendesk API, as described in the previous section.
-* **Subject**: An optional default ticket subject assignment

 ![Zendesk Target form](../images/zendesk-target/create-bridge-2.png)